wfroese/wfroese.github.io/_posts/2019-12-20-taking-over-legacy-codebase.md

 ---
 layout: post
-draft: true
 title: "Taking Over a Legacy Codebase"
 excerpt_separator: <!--end_excerpt-->
 tags: code best-practices software-teams
-cover_image: /assets/images/pr-review.jpg
+cover_image: /assets/images/backlit-keyboard.jpg
-image: /assets/images/pr-review.jpg
+image: /assets/images/backlit-keyboard.jpg
-cover_alt_text: a screen showing some code
+cover_alt_text: a backlit keyboard
 description: How to modernize a legacy codebase
 ---

-Earlier this year I was put in charge of the team that was taking over all software development for a client of ours.
+Earlier this year a client of ours decided to make us their sole software development provider and I became the lead of that team.

 Unfortunately, the code base was not in a good state (that's what we in the business call an understatement), and that was causing a lot of problems.
 I had been working in parts of this code base for a few years, but now that I was running the entire team, I finally had the chance to address the root of the problem, rather than just putting in patches on top of patches.